Miser-Source/miser/README.md

 Claude billing pull is not automatic yet.
 Import an invoice CSV for exact Claude spend.

-## Savings Model

-Miser should not promise 90% savings across every company bill.
-That is not credible.

-The more honest target:

-- 25-50% total bill reduction for messy or high-volume AI usage
-- 80-90% savings on specific repetitive workflows

 The high-savings workflows usually come from stacking cheaper paths: